dagronf/ColorPaletteCodable/README.md

 }
 ```

-## QuickLook support (macOS 12+ only)

-This package also includes a Quicklook Plugin for palette files. macOS 12 has changed the was quicklook plugins work, by creating an .appex extension (which is the quicklook plugin) embedded within an application.

-In the `Quicklook` subfolder you'll find an `xcodeproj` which you can use to build the application `Palette Viewer` which contains the QuickLook plugin.

-For the plugin to register, you need to run the application.
-After the first run the QuickLook plugin will be registered.

-## Palette viewer

-Palette Viewer allows you to view the contents of

-* Adobe Color Book files (.acb)
-* Adobe Photoshop Color Swatch files (.aco)
-* Adobe Color Table files (.act)
-* Adobe Swatch Exchange files (.ase)
-* Apple ColorList files (.clr)
-* RGB/RGBA hex encoded text files (.txt)
-* GIMP text files (.gpl)
-* JASC Paint Shop Pro (Corel) text files (.pal, .psppalette)
-* Microsoft RIFF Palette (.pal)
-* Sketch palette (.sketchpalette)
-* CorelDraw/Adobe Illustrator XML palette (.xml)
-* Hex delimited color palette (.hex)

-You can drag colors out of the preview window into applications that support dropping of `NSColor` instances.

-You can also save the palette to a new format (eg. saving a gimp `.gpl` format to an Adobe `.aco` format)

 ## Palette format encoding/decoding limitations

 |                           | File Type              | Named<br>Colors? | Named<br>palette? | Color<br>Groups? | ColorType<br>Support? | Supports<br>Colorspaces? |